qxf2/selenium-beginners/readme.md

 e.
 Download Geckodriver (https://github.com/mozilla/geckodriver/releases) and add it to your PATH environment variable

 f.
+Download Chromedriver (https://sites.google.com/a/chromium.org/chromedriver/downloads) and add it to your PATH environment variable

+g.
 Open command prompt, navigate to the folder you have downloaded the repo and run the example code using command eg: *python 01_Navigate_Url.py*

 Pro tip: Once you are setup, try your best to timebox each exercise to no more than 10-minutes.
 We recommend this tip for even rank beginners who know nearly nothing about Selenium and Python!